couchbase-fs/couchbase-fs-daemon/README.md

 there are millions of ways to solve that this needs evaluation we have some opinionated ways to do that but your free

+## Exports
+couchbase-fs supports exports to messagepack/zlib and clear text json they can be stored anywhere on a filesystem or cloud